KauzClay/docs-tap/upgrade/compatibility-and-recommendations.hbs.md

   <td>Consider replicas and pod disruption budgets for workloads.
   <br><br>
   You can use an overlay to create them as part of the <code>SupplyChain</code> by default.</td>
-  <td>Every workload on Tanzu Application Platform must take replica and disruption budgets into
+  <td>Every workload on Tanzu Application Platform must take replica and disruption<br>
-  consideration.
-Consider adding logic to the supply chain to create them for each component.
+  budgets into consideration.
+Consider adding logic to the supply chain to create them<br>
+  for each component.
   <br><br>
   Example overlay on ootb-templates package install:
   <br><br>